 - Participate in at least two scheduled mentoring/tutoring/college success activities each fall and spring semester.
 Participation in additional mentoring/tutoring/college success activities may be required based on academic progress reports.

-- Including college preparatory classes, the scholarship will fund a maximum of 78 credits, or until completion of an Associate Degree, whichever occurs first, the Collier-Blocker Scholarship cannot be used for Bachelor’s degree classes at St. Johns River State College.
+- Including college preparatory classes, the scholarship will fund a maximum of 72 credits, or until completion of an Associate Degree, whichever occurs first, the Collier-Blocker Scholarship cannot be used for Bachelor’s degree classes at St. Johns River State College.
 Students must work with their Counselor and Mentor to ensure they are taking the appropriate courses and prerequisite courses for their intended major.
 The scholarship is also non-transferable, and can only be used at St. Johns River State College.

-* Visit our SSN Web page for more information regarding the College's use of Social Security Numbers, click here.
+* Visit our SSN Web page for more information regarding the College's use of Social Security Numbers.

 5001 St. Johns Avenue